Home air conditioning is increasingly on our radars after temperatures hit an unprecedented 40.2C in July.

 Systems designed and used mainly for heating are often referred to as air-to-air heat pumps and they should have an option to reverse the refrigeration cycle if cooling is required.
 The vapour compression cycle still offers over 300% efficiency and so it is a far more efficient form of heating than direct electric.
 It is also far less disruptive to install on a retrofit basis.

 Air-to-air systems are very often installed as secondary heating systems.
 Air has the specific heat capacity of one, whereas denser products have higher specific heat capacity and store up to around four times more heat.
 Air can therefore heat up and cool down far quicker with the same amount of energy transfer, and heating systems that target the air can have a far quicker reaction time.

 The primary heating system may be connected to underfloor heating, which is slow to react, so an air-to-air system can boost the air temperature by a few degrees on demand.
 As such, this may also be a valuable feature in homes where there is a home office or where certain rooms are used only occasionally.

-- More efficient form of cooling and heating than direct electric
+Air to air systems offer a more efficient form of cooling and heating than direct electric.

 MVHR systems are not primarily air conditioning units — they are designed to be ventilation systems.